The 5 Best Djembes of 2023 for Sound Quality and Design

 5. Hand-carved Djembe Drum From Africa

 This is a nice djembe from the African Heartwood Project.
 It has an exotic African look with wood carvings.
-The hand carved shell is solid and sturdy.
-The drum head has goatskin covering and the instrument is pre tuned which makes it great for beginners as it comes ready to be played right out of the box.
+The hand-carved shell is solid and sturdy.
+The drum head has goat skin head covering and the instrument is pre-tuned which makes it great for beginners as it comes ready to be played right out of the box.

 How to Select a Djembe

-Picking out the djembe that is best for you depends on your skill level.
+Picking out the best djembe drum depends on your skill level.
 You can get a small one with an exotic design and carvings just for decoration but these beauties play wonderfully and should be used for the pleasant musical experience they provide.

-A lot of thought and consideration goes into the choosing of a musical instrument that compliments your style.
-Djembes are a unique variety of drums that can have variable sizes, playability and quality.
+A lot of thought and consideration goes into choosing a musical instrument that compliments your style.
+Djembes are a unique variety of drums that can have variable sizes (diameter), playability, and quality.

 The most important thing to consider when purchasing a djembe is its craftsmanship and durability.
 Different head diameters and tuning methods also vary depending on the brand and manufacturing process of the instrument.

-You should also look into the type of wood used for the djembe and the skin quality of the drum heads as it effects the sound quality and adds to the appeal of the percussion instrument.
+You should also look into the type of wood used for the djembe and the skin quality of the drum heads as it affects the sound quality and adds to the appeal of the percussion instrument.
 Good wood density can make a huge difference.

 The Djembe belongs to the family of drums with an ethnic and culturally rich design of its own.
 Originating from West Africa, this is a popular percussion instrument in drum circles and is often used for decorative purposes owing to its unique design and style.
 The distinctive name of the instrument is inspired by the saying “Anke djé, anke bé” meaning “everyone together in peace”.